MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deploy-manage-removable-storage-group-policy.md

 3. Create one XML file for removable storage group(s):

-   Use the properties in removable storage group to create a XML for Removable storage group(s), save the XML file to network share, and devlier the setting setting as follows:
+   Use the properties in removable storage group to create an XML file for the Removable storage group(s), save the XML file to network share, and define the setting as follows:

    - Go to **Computer Configuration** \> **Administrative Templates** \> **Windows Components** \> **Microsoft Defender Antivirus** \> **Device Control** \> **Define device control policy groups**.